Make a positive change to your Wellbeing today!

 I am as passionate about osteopathy today as I was as a student and continue to marvel at its ability to help resolve even the most complex and stubborn of problems.

 Since attending my first post-graduate training course in cranial osteopathy in 1985 I have developed a special interest in this field.
 I like the fact that it is gentle and non-invasive as a treatment and so patients find it easy to relax, allowing the osteopath to get a lot of information from the body tissues.
-Children, particularly, are very aware that you are listening to their needs in this way and so tend to respond well, as the treatment is very patient led.
+Children, particularly, are very aware that you are tuning in to their needs this way and so tend to respond well, as the treatment is very patient led.